AmirulOm/kosentral-docs/docs/account-setup/registration.md

 ## Common Registration Issues

-### Email Not Received
+??? question "Email Not Received"
     If you don't receive the verification email:

     - Check your spam/junk folder
     - Verify the email address was entered correctly
     - Wait 10-15 minutes for delivery
     - Contact support if issues persist

-### Short Name Already Taken

-If your desired short name is unavailable:

-- Try variations with numbers or abbreviations
-- Use your organization's acronym
-- Add location or type identifiers
-- Contact support for assistance

-### Validation Errors
+??? question "Validation Errors"

     Common validation issues:

     - **Password Strength**: Ensure password meets all requirements
     - **Email Format**: Use a valid email format (user@domain.com)
     - **Required Fields**: All mandatory fields must be completed
     - **Registration Number**: Use only alphanumeric characters

 ## Post-Registration Setup